fiit-ba/ML-for-arbitrage-in-cryptoexchanges/README.md

-If you want to use this code, please cite our article describing this solution:
+This repository contains datasets for our 2 papers, the first conference one and an extension of the first one submitted to a journal.
+The source codes are only for the original conference paper.
+If you want to use this code or datasets, please cite our articles describing them:

-**IEEE style**
+**Conference paper IEEE style**

 K. Okasová and K. Košťál, "Using Machine Learning for Predicting Arbitrage Occurrences in Cryptocurrency Exchanges," 2024 IEEE International Conference on Blockchain and Cryptocurrency (ICBC), Dublin, Ireland, 2024, pp. 1-7.